-- 2. What are the main driven factors of beneficiary maize farmers perceived effectiveness of the seed and fertilizer subsidy components of the PFJ programme? - 3.
-How had the projects' impacted on the yield and income of farmers in the study region be investigated? - 4.
+- 2. What are the factors driving beneficiary maize farmers perceived effectiveness of the seed and fertilizer subsidy components of the PFJ programme? - 3.
+How has the programme impacted on the crop yield and income of farmers in the study region be investigated? - 4.
 What are the impacts of the programme on yield on male and female headed household? - 5.
-What are some of the implementation challenges of the PFJ programme?
+What are the main implementation challenges of the PFJ programme?